MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-high-level-steps-of-the-woodgrove-bank-customization-scenario.md

  For more information about how to create a notification template and subscription \(optional\), see [Step 10: Create a Notification Template and Subscription \(Optional\)](../Topic/Step%2010:%20Create%20a%20Notification%20Template%20and%20Subscription%20\(Optional\).md).

 ## Step 11: Use the New Compliance Change Request Process
  To test the new process, Ken creates a new compliance change request to add the **ADComputer1** computer to the **GP\_AUTHAPPS** group.
 Next, he submits and approves the new change request.
-Finally, Ken verifies in AD DS that the new computer has been added to the appropriate Active Directory group.
+Finally, Ken verifies in AD&nbsp;DS that the new computer has been added to the appropriate Active Directory group.

  For more information about how to use the new compliance change request process, see [Step 11: Use the New Compliance Change Request Process](../Topic/Step%2011:%20Use%20the%20New%20Compliance%20Change%20Request%20Process.md).